-This cooperative degree program between U. T. Austin and U. T. Pan American was approved by the U. T. Board of Regents in October 1992 and by the Texas Higher Education Coordinating Board in October 1993.
+A cooperative Doctor of Education degree program in Educational Administration between U. T. Austin and U. T. Pan American was approved by the U. T. Board of Regents in October 1992 and by the Texas Higher Education Coordinating Board in October 1993.
 Those approvals provided for the Ed.D. degree to be awarded by U. T. Austin with instruction to be provided by both components at U. T. Pan American.
 Responsibility for the curriculum design and for establishment of standards remained with the U. T. Austin faculty.